 Defenses to CPC 647(f)

 One of the most obvious defenses to a public intoxication charge is to challenge the assumption that you were in a public place.
-Of course, if you are in a bar, which is not a public place, but a private business, you can’t be charged with public intoxication.
+Of course, if you are in a bar, which is not a public place, but a private business, you can not be charged with public intoxication.

 Furthermore, a public intoxication charge can be fought and won because the arresting officers often fail to document the crime properly.
 Officers sometimes fail to perform even the most basic investigation, such as requesting that you submit to a breath test to prove that you were intoxicated.